MadCityFolders/madcityfolders.github.io/events.md

 ## "Dimensions" Origami Installation (2010)
 ![Image of Dimensions installation]({{ site.url }}/assets/dimensions1.jpg)

-This origami art installation was co-designed and taught by our founder, Ruthanne Bessman.
+This origami art installation, at the Middleton Library, was co-designed and taught by our founder, Ruthanne Bessman.